mesoform/enterprise-cloud-admin-tool/README.md

     As this project will also be used as a monitoring namespace you need to create that namespace.
 To do so go to 'Monitoring' menu and create a monitoring space in Stackdriver.

+1. When building the project Terraform will need to maintain a remote state file.
+This can be hosted anywhere and the path to this state file will be required in deployment code.
+We have used an example hosted in Google Cloud Storage (GCS).
+More information on remote backend is [here](https://www.terraform.io/docs/backends/types/remote.html)

 1. The build/monitoring project must have a service account.
 Switch to your project, go to `IAM` menu, and add a service account.
 Then assign the following permissions to that service account:

     - "Billing Account User" role set at the organization level or on the specified billing account by an org/billing admin.
 (Check billing access control documentation [here](https://cloud.google.com/billing/docs/how-to/billing-access))
     - "Project Creator" role set minimum at the folder level.
     - "Monitoring Metric Writer" role assigned at the project level.
+    - relevant permission to access the state file - if using GCS this is "Storage Object Admin" assigned at the storage level

     You can find how to create a service account [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
     It doesn't matter for which project you will create service account, you will be able to use it for any API activity.